dasmiq/ph-submissions/en/drafts/originals/detecting-text-reuse-with-passim-2.md

 Running Passim with eight workers (and 4 Gb of executor memory) takes about five minutes to process the 92,514 articles published in 1900 in the newspapers GDL, JDG, EXP, IMP (but your mileage may vary).

-If you provide as input a folder with `*.bz2` files, ensure these files are not found within subdirectories or Passim will not be able to find them automatically.

 It is important that the output folder where Passim will write its output is empty.
 Especially when running the first experiments and getting familiar with the software it can very easily happen to specify a non-empty output folder.
 Specifying a non-empty output folder usually leads to an error as Passim processes the folder content and does not simply overwrite it.

 ### Inspecting Passim's Output

-Once Passim has finished running, the output folder `impresso/Passim-output/` will contain a sub-folder `out.json/` with the extracted text reuse clusters.
+Once Passim has finished running, the output folder `impresso/passim-output/` will contain a sub-folder `out.json/` with the extracted text reuse clusters.
 If you specified `--output=parquet` instead of `--output=json`, this sub-folder will be named `out.parquet`.

 In the JSON output each document corresponds to a text reuse passage.
 Since passages are aggregated into clusters, each passage contains a field `cluster` with the ID of the cluster to which it belongs.